ColleenWoolsey/first-react-app/README.md

 Create a route for /owners that renders the <OwnerList> component and sends the corresponding state property.
 Add the code in <OwnerList> to display all the items in the array.

 PRACTICE CHAPTER FOUR - POPULATING REACT COMONENT STATE FROM AN API

 Refactor your code to populate the locations and the owners from your API.

 Once you have everything rendering, remove the empty arrays you defined in the state object so you can see how the React lifecycle works.
 What happened when you removed them?

+CHAPTER 5 - PASSING FUNCTIONALITY AS PROPERTIES

+PRACTICE: Fire Employees
+Add the same functionality to the EmployeeList component so that employees can be fired!

+PRACTICE: Remove Owners
+Add the same functionality to the OwnerList for when they decide they no longer want to be a customer.